software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 }
 ```

-The tests use the `perform` method of the `MockMVC` class to send a GET request to the `/api/messages` REST API endpoint.
+The tests use the `perform` method of the `MockMVC` class to send a GET request to the `/api/messages` endpoint.
 Then, we expect that the HTTP status of the response is `200 OK` and the JSON of the response body contains the messages we saved in the arrange step.

-For another example, here's the test methods of the `getMessageById` method introduced above:
+For another GET request example, here's the test methods of the `getMessageById` method introduced above:

 ```java
 @Test